Poseidon (film): Critical response

-On the review aggregator website Rotten Tomatoes, Poseidon has a score of 33% based on 203 reviews, with an average rating of 5.00/10.
+On the review aggregator website Rotten Tomatoes, Poseidon has a score of 33% based on 204 reviews, with an average rating of 4.8/10.
 The consensus reads: "This remake of The Poseidon Adventure delivers dazzling special effects.
 Unfortunately, it doesn't seem that any of the budget was left over to devote to the script".
 On Metacritic, which assesses films on a score out of 100, Poseidon has a rating of 50 based on 36 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave it an average grade "B" on an A+ to F scale.

+Roger Ebert of the Chicago Sun-Times wrote, "Petersen's heart isn't in it.
+He is too wise a director to think this is first-rate material, and too good a director to turn it into enjoyable trash."
+Brian Lowry of Variety wrote, "Wolfgang Petersen's large-scale liner moves reasonably well, though anyone with the faintest memory of its 1972 predecessor will wonder where most of the plot went, and the dialogue is so stilted it can honestly be said the less the better."

+Accolades

-It was also nominated for the Golden Raspberry Award for Worst Remake or Ripoff, losing to Little Man.
+The film was also nominated for the Golden Raspberry Award for Worst Remake or Ripoff, losing to Little Man.
 However, it was commended for its realistic use of CGI in the capsizing scenes and nominated for the Academy Award for Best Visual Effects, losing to Pirates of the Caribbean: Dead Man's Chest.